JackMorris/Python-Utilities/Sorting/SORTING-README.md

 `<algorithm name>(data, min_val=0, max_val=0)`

 * `data` is an array of the integers to sort.
-* `min_val` and `max_val` are only required for non-comparative algorithms; this is indicated in the specific scripts.
-These indicate the minimum and maximum values in data.

 Each implementation modifies the original list and sorts it into ascending order, returning None.